Skip to main content

 Biography

 I am the Sweeting Associate Professor in the History of Catholicism and have been a member of Durham University's Department of Theology and Religion since 2012.
-I am also academic co-ordinator of the Durham Residential Research Library fellowships scheme.
+I am also Director of Heritage and Digital Collections Fellowships, which includes the Durham Collections Fellowships programme.

 After completing my PhD at King's College, London, I was a member of the AHRC-funded ‘Who Were the Nuns?’ project and Project Manager of its AHRC-funded follow-on initiative, both at Queen Mary, University of London.
-Since 2015 I have been Principal Investigator of the AHRC-funded 'Monks in Motion' project, which is investigating the experience of the English and Welsh Benedictines in exile, c.1553-1800.
-I am joint general editor of the five-volume The Oxford History of British and Irish Catholicism (OUP, forthcoming 2023).
-In addition, I am one of the co-editors of the book series, 'Catholicisms, c.1450-c.1800', published by Durham University IMEMS Press.
+From 2015 to 2018 I was Principal Investigator of the AHRC-funded 'Monks in Motion' project, which investigated the experience of the English and Welsh Benedictines in exile, c.1553-1800.
+I am joint general editor of the five-volume The Oxford History of British and Irish Catholicism (OUP, 2023).
+In addition, I am one of the founding co-editors of the book series, 'Catholicisms, c.1450-c.1800', published by Durham University IMEMS Press.

-My interests are in post-Reformation Catholic history in Europe, with a particular focus on Britain and Ireland.
-The experience of the British and Irish Catholic communities at home and in exile is the main focus of my research.
+My interests are in post-Reformation Catholic history, with a particular focus on Britain and Ireland, and the experience of the British and Irish Catholic communities at home and in exile.

 I am always interested in supervising research students and welcome enquiries from those thinking of researching the history of Cathoicism.
 Current and past research students' topics include: